meltano/meltano/docs/src/docs/fundamentals.md

 ## Aggregate

 An Aggregate relates to a calculatable column, via count, sum or other.
 AKA aggregate definitions.
 Limited to predefined methods, no custom SQL.
-Custom SQL done via transforms through DBT.
+Custom SQL done via transforms through dbt.

 ## Table